Kubernetes Terms: Pods, Containers, Nodes & Clusters

 A Pod can host a single container or multiple containers.

 All the containers within a Pod are co-located, meaning they run on the same node (server).
-They are also co-scheduled, meaning they are scheduled to run on the same node at the same time.
+They are also co-scheduled, meaning they are scheduled to run on the same node simultaneously.
 This arrangement is super useful when we have applications composed of multiple containers that need to communicate with each other.
-Or, when we want to share resources among the containers in the Pod.
+Or when we want to share resources among the containers in the Pod.

 For example, imagine you have a web application consisting of two containers.
 A frontend container that serves the user interface and a backend container that handles database queries.
 Without using pods, these two containers could be deployed on separate nodes.
 And they would need to communicate over the network using their own IP addresses.